Carle Consulting, LLC

 About:

-The UBRC terminology and criteria have been rapidly accepted within the senior housing industry, academic community, and by consumers, with Mr. Carle's UBRC work featured in or on The New York Times, The Wall Street Journal, PBS NewsHour, NPR, The Chronicle for Higher Education, Forbes, U.S. News & World Report, AARP Magazine, and The Journal on Active Aging, among others.
-He has presented at more than 30 national and international conferences on UBRCs and future senior living models and consulted to numerous academic institutions, alumni associations, and senior living developers on UBRC related projects.
+The URC terminology and criteria have been rapidly accepted within the senior housing industry, academic community, and by consumers, with Mr. Carle's URC work featured in or on The New York Times, The Wall Street Journal, PBS NewsHour, NPR, The Chronicle for Higher Education, Forbes, U.S. News & World Report, AARP Magazine, and The Journal on Active Aging, among others.
+He has presented at more than 30 national and international conferences on URCs and future senior living models and consulted to numerous academic institutions, alumni associations, and senior living developers on URC related projects.

 Carle Consulting, LLC is available to assist academic institutions, alumni associations, learning in retirement programs, or senior housing developers and operators considering the addition of, or seeking to improve upon an existing university retirement community.